sajari/sdk-react/.changeset/five-waves-press.md

 'sajari-sdk-docs': patch
 ---

 Fixed the issue when using speech search does not trigger a search for the voice input.
-Also make an update to open the dropdown menu if the input mode is `suggestions`.
+Also make an update to open the dropdown menu if the input mode is `results`.